Moral Courage, Leadership Excellence

 The Vincent Fairfax Fellowship™ anchors leaders in a moral decision framework and coaches for the development of moral reasoning skills and leadership capabilities, applicable in the most dynamic, disruptive and complex business challenges.

-Ethical leaders are those individuals who engage and influence other people to act in an ethical manner in their daily lives, at work, in their communities, in their family roles, and as citizens.
+The Vincent Fairfax Fellowship teaches you to be a courageous leader who inspires great performance.
+Ethical leaders engage and influence other people to act in an ethical manner in their daily lives, at work, in their communities, in their family roles, and as citizens.
 The process of developing moral reasoning and ethical leadership capabilities progresses through four stages of learning in an innovative program structure:

-Understanding – Ability to talk about ethics in one’s own terms and explain that knowledge to others.
+- Understanding – Ability to talk about ethics in your own terms and explain that knowledge to others.

-If you would like to find out more or to have a brochure sent to you, contact us or click on Enquire Now
+If you would like to find out more or to have a brochure sent to you, contact us.